-The Group's objectives when managing capital are:
+The Company's objectives when managing capital are:

-- To safeguard the entity's ability to continue as a going concern, so that it can continue to provide returns for shareholders and benefits for other stakeholders; - o To provide adequate requirements for capital resources, as far as possible, by the retention of profit; - To maintain a prudent balance sheet with adequate component of cash and short-term assets, as well as equity and other investments; and - o To secure adequate back-up funding facilities should a need arise.
+- To safeguard the entity's ability to continue as a going concern, so that it can continue to provide returns for shareholders and benefits for other stakeholders; - To provide adequate requirements for capital resources, as far as possible, by the retention of profit; and - To maintain a prudent balance sheet with adequate component of cash and short-term assets, as well as equity and other investments; and - To secure adequate back-up funding facilities should a need arise.

-The Group is generating sufficient cash from operations to fund liabilities as they become due, finance customers when required and budgeted investments, and pay dividends.
+The Company is generating sufficient cash from operations to fund liabilities as they become due, finance customers when required and budgeted investments, and pay dividends.

-The Group monitors capital using the statutory minimum capital requirement.
-Shareholders' equity is disclosed in Note 18 to the consolidated financial statements.
+The Company monitors capital using the statutory minimum capital requirement.
+Shareholders' equity is disclosed in Note 19 to the financial statements.